-This project in London requested by Tsuruta Architects to demolish the original extension and replace it to better link it to some of the main building.
+This project in London requested for Tsuruta Architects to demolish the original extension and replace it to better connect the extension the to the main building.

-The structures of new funds were exposed to the inside as brick, so these surfaces will be part of future stories of the house.
+The structures of the new foundation were exposed inside as brick, so these surfaces will be part of future stories of the house.
 The plaster finish is exposed naked in children’s rooms.
 The slow patina of copper and brass fittings custom show the passage of time.
-Wood, yellow brick, white walls and numerous bay windows offer a bright interior and a warm atmosphere.
+Wood, yellow brick, white walls, and numerous bay windows offer a bright interior and a warm atmosphere.